 Initialization of this variable is done using the Fortran

-intrinsic function, ICHAR
+intrinsic function, ICHAR.

-statement to the first statement of the
+COGOTO, FAKE, LONG, SHORTGO TO statement to the first statement of the

-internal procedure, and the statement following the GO TO
+internal procedure, and the statement following the GO TO will

 be labeled with a generated statement number.
 When the